War in Ukraine: Zelensky urges Ukrainians to go on the offensive

 International condemnation of the mounting civilian casualties will not bother President Putin.
 He's made it abundantly clear he has no intention of calling off this invasion.

-Outside the capital of Kyiv, a massive convoy stretching out over 40 miles (64km) remains stalled outside the city and Ukrainian defence officials say they have been hitting selected targets within the convoy where they can.
+Outside the capital of Kyiv, a massive convoy stretching over 40 miles (64km) remains stalled outside the city and Ukrainian defence officials say they have been hitting selected targets within the convoy where they can.
 Elsewhere:

 - There has been intense fighting to the north-west of Kyiv, where Russian troops have been attempting to re-take the strategic Hostomel airfield

-- Moscow's forces have also been bombarding Irpin, a small town on the outskirts of Kyiv
+- Moscow's forces have also been bombarding Irpin, a town on the outskirts of Kyiv

-- Ukrainian officials say a ceasefire agreed to allow civilians to escape from the city of Mariupol lasted for less than 30 minutes before shelling resumed,
+- Ukrainian officials say a ceasefire agreed to allow civilians to escape from the city of Mariupol lasted for less than 30 minutes before shelling resumed

 - Kharkiv and Sumy in the east have also come under renewed bombardment

-- Russia said it has advanced by 7km (four miles) in the Donbass region, taking several towns and villages
+- Russia said it has advanced by 7km (four miles) in the Donbas region, taking several towns and villages

 - In Kherson, the only major city to have changed hands, there are reports of Russian troops firing on protesters to break up an anti-Russian demonstration